CorporateVault LogoCorporateVault

 A "defeat device" is not a physical part; it is a hidden logic within the engine’s ECU (Electronic Control Unit).

-- The Dual Mapping: Forensic software analysts found that Cummins' engines were programmed with two different "modes."
+• The Dual Mapping: Forensic software analysts found that Cummins' engines were programmed with two different modes.
+When the computer detected a test environment (based on parameters like steering input and specific speed cycles), it activated the full suite of pollution controls.

-- Real-World Mode: Once on the road, the software "defeated" those controls to improve fuel efficiency and engine power, resulting in NOx emissions that were up to 50 times the legal limit.
+• Real-World Mode: Once on the road, the software "defeated" those controls to improve fuel efficiency and pulling power, resulting in NOx emissions that were up to 10-50 times the legal limit.
 This is a forensic indicator of "Premeditated Algorithmic Fraud."

-Forensic Analysis: The Indicators of 'Post-Dieselgate Engineering Fraud'
+🔍 Forensic Indicators: The Indicators of 'Post-Dieselgate Engineering Fraud'

 The Cummins case is a study in "Legacy System Deception."